Usman-Rasheed-Siddiqui/Certificate-Issuance-Smart-Contract/README.md

                             Reactivate
 ```

-The overall system can be summarized as:
+The overall system is summarized as:

 ```text
 Citizen + Skills